Conwy town walls: Architecture

-The Conwy town walls today present a largely unbroken, 1.3 km long triangular circuit around the town, enclosing 10 ha, and – thanks in part to Conwy remaining a relatively small town – are unusually well preserved.
+The Conwy town walls today present a largely unbroken, 1.3 km long triangular circuit around the town, enclosing 10 ha and, thanks in part to Conwy remaining a relatively small town, are unusually well preserved.
 They are mostly built from the same local sandstone and limestone used at the castle, but with additional rhyolite stone used along the upper parts of the eastern walls.
-When first built, the historical record shows that the walls were "daubed" – it is unclear precisely what this involved, but it implies the walls were not simply bare stone, and were possibly whitewashed.
+When first built, the historical record shows that the walls were "daubed".
+It is unclear precisely what this involved, but it implies the walls were not simply bare stone and possibly were whitewashed.
 The 21 surviving towers are mostly "gap-backed", lacking walls on the inside of the towers, and originally included removable wooden bridges to allow sections of the walls to be sealed off from attackers.
 The tops of the walls feature an unusual design that uses a sequence of corbels to provide a flat, relatively wide wall-walk.

-The east side of the walls emerge from Conwy Castle, but are gapped where the Chester to Holyhead road enters the town.
+The east side of the walls emerge from Conwy Castle but are gapped where the Chester to Holyhead road enters the town.
 The east side has four towers, with a postern gate and the Lower Gate both giving access to the town's quay; all of these features have been substantially altered from their original medieval appearances.
 The Lower Gate, equipped with twin towers and a portcullis, controlled access to both the quayside and, before the construction of the bridge, the ferry across the estuary.
 The wall here was originally only 3.6 m high in places, and was later raised to its current height using rhyolite stone in the early 14th century.